Botetourt County, Virginia

 - 2015: The Greenfield Education and Training Center opens in Daleville, providing educational and workforce development opportunities.

-This timeline provides a concise overview of the key events in the history of Botetourt County, Virginia.
+This timeline provides a condensed summary of the historical journey of Botetourt County, Virginia.